NastyaRush/intro-to-ai/README.md

 # intro-to-ai
-Each algorithm has its own README with descrition
+Each algorithm has its own README with description